flanksource/docs/docs/canary-checker/tutorials/dev-guide.md

 ### Install Metrics Server and Prometheus

-For installing and configuring metrics server and prometheus please see the [prereqs](prereqs.md).
+For installing and configuring metrics server and Prometheus please see the [prereqs](prereqs.md).

 ## Install Node